 Brasov occupies low ground in the heart of the Carpathian mountains making it a popular winter ski town but Brasov is a great place to visit in spring, summer and autumn too.

-Brasov’s medieval stone walls are still standing and there are pleasant walks around their perimeter.
+Brasov’s medieval stone walls are still standing and there are pleasant walks around their perimeter, nothing too taking for little ones unless you head off up the mountains.

 Here you will find the bastion and black and white towers, interesting historical features.